Yaw-Dev/hideProcess-Py/README.md

 This project is just the conversion of theirs from AutoHotKey to Python 3. *[Original Repo here](https://github.com/imm0r/hideProcess)*

-Known to be functional on Windows 2k, Windows 7, Windows 10 | Win 11 still untested.
+> Known to be functional on Windows 2k, Windows 7, Windows 10 & Windows 11

 ## Setup
 1. `git clone https://github.com/Yaw-Dev/hideProcess-Py`